aat-sentinel/AAT-lite-HD-case/README.md

-# Sentinel AAT - HDZERO.
-A case variant to suit HDZERO.
+# Sentinel AAT - HD.
+A case variant to suit HDZERO and CADDX which allows HDMI cable to route through the casing.
+This can terminate on the casein rear panel using an HDMI panel mount or throughthe base and into a display / HDMI switch or HDMI adapter to a 3m HDMI cable for goggles.

 ![HDZERO tracker](https://user-images.githubusercontent.com/11336532/195096236-675fc430-cddf-4482-9855-8545b0c79a26.jpg)